 In years past, open ankle surgery was your only option for treating problems with this delicate joint.
-However, if you are struggling with ankle issues, the team at OrthoBethesda in Bethesda, Maryland, has a minimally invasive surgical option that is less painful, has fewer complications and provides a shorter recovery time: ankle arthroscopy surgery.
+However, if you are struggling with ankle issues, the team at OrthoBethesda in Bethesda, Maryland, has a minimally invasive surgical option that is less painful, has fewer complications, and provides a shorter recovery time: ankle arthroscopy surgery.

 Whether you’re struggling with arthritis or another type of ankle complication, our team will provide a full examination to determine the underlying issue and decide if ankle arthroscopy is the best choice for you.
+We can also perform joint replacement surgery and foot treatments throughout Maryland.

 What Is Ankle Arthroscopy?